skip to main content

 £900

-Your additional yearly cost following the 2025 National Insurance increase per employee2
+Your organisation’s additional yearly cost per employee following the 2025 National Insurance increase2

 Source: IFS